molindo/react-apollo-network-status/README.md

 };
 ```

-The error objects have the same structure as the one provided by [apollo-link-error](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-error).
 Subscriptions currently don't affect the status returned by `useApolloNetworkStatus`.

 Useful applications are for example integrating with [NProgress.js](http://ricostacruz.com/nprogress/) or showing errors with [snackbars from Material UI](http://www.material-ui.com/#/components/snackbar).